iharhl/gaggia-pid-mod/README.md

 With the thermostat removed, an alternative method is needed to switch the power on and off.
-A mechanical relay is the most straightforward option and would technically suffice, especially since high-speed switching is not a hard requirement.
+A mechanical relay is the most straightforward option and probably could suffice.

 However, solid-state relays (SSRs) are often preferred in high-power scenarios for several practical reasons.
 While both options are capable